 I went through several different iterations of styling a W in the beginning, eventually going with the wiggliest and most fun.

 Wiggle Work is a passion project of YupGup.
-I’ve written a bit about why I not only prefer but usually need part-time remote work over a more traditional in-house full-time role.
+I’ve written a lot about why I not only prefer but usually need part-time remote work over a more traditional in-house full-time role.
 The more I openly talked about this struggle the more I realized there are so many people out there in the same situation.
 These are highly qualified and skilled people being overlooked and often left with no choice but to accept a full-time role or scramble for a series of short-term gigs, avoiding any sort of stability and peace of mind.

 For years this lifestyle felt very isolating.
 There is no community to bring these unique job seekers together and any opportunities get buried within full-time job boards where they are simply not a priority for the platform.
 Wiggle Work is a blog and job board for these tech professionals.
 We publish relevant book reviews, remote and leadership insights, and regularly highlight certain job seekers through our Wiggle Workers Spotlight series.